[back to home]

 Acknowledgements

-Kevin Yin for suggesting the uniform rotations based on the golden ratio, as well as general feedback.
-Stephen Huan for miscellaneous suggestions.
+Kevin Yin for suggesting fixed rotations based on the golden ratio, as well as general feedback.
+Stephen Huan for general feedback.

 How to cite